aminya/tocPDF/README.md

 We refer to the generated text as tocText.

-## For the following steps instead you can check the following which does a similar thing but with a GUI
+## For the following steps, instead, you can check the following which does a similar thing but with a GUI
 https://github.com/ifnoelse/pdf-bookmark/blob/master/README-EN.md

 ### Step 3: Preparing the text of the table of content